knative/docs/docs/about/testimonials.md

   <br>
   <h2>Knative in the broader ecosystem</h2>
   <p class="normal-text">
     To understand Knative more fully, it is important to know that it exists in a larger ecosystem of services that work together.
 For example, Knative acts as a framework on top of Kubernetes that helps build a serverless platform.
 Kubernetes itself is a system that orchestrates the creation and running of containers used in app deployment, scaling, and more.
-Those contain ers can run anything, from simple tools written in python to complex Al systems.
+Those containers can run anything, from simple tools written in python to complex Al systems.
 Containers were developed to help tackle the problem of complexity.
 As development teams build software products, they create massive codebases.
 Left unorganized, those codebases can become gigantic and confusing-even for those who make them.
 Containers solve this problem by breaking codebases into small, self-contained processes that can interact to do work.
 They also help developers manage complex webs of dependencies like APIs and databases.
 These containers are easier to maintain for teams looking to work fast while maintaining best practices.
   </p>

   <h2>Knative's value in DevOps</h2>